opsone-ch/documentation/www/development/deployment.md

 ### Testing

 When you fulfill the requirements, make sure everything is in place as desired and ready for testing.
-Always simulate productive calls to the application by adding all involved host names to your local hosts file.
+Always simulate productive calls to the application, by adding all involved host names to your local hosts file.
 If you expect heavy usage, carry out load tests beforehand.

 Hint: We are happy to assist you with architecture, sizing and load tests